shanthanu47/Pothole-Detection-Web-Application/README.md

-# Pothole Reporter Web App
+# Pothole Detection Web Application

 A modern web application that empowers citizens to report potholes in their community using AI-powered image classification.
 Users can capture and upload images of road conditions, which are automatically analyzed to identify potholes, and visualized on an interactive map for efficient road maintenance planning.